Menu

 [COMMON-MISTAKE]

-When you use interrupt_before, you can also patch the state directly with update_state() before the next node kicks off.
-It’s a shortcut for small fixes that don’t need a dedicated review node.
+With interrupt_before, you can patch the state with update_state() right before the next node kicks off.
+This is handy for quick fixes without building a whole review node.

 python